Phuocdat10/AIDTLab-ifc2citygml/Results/smart-city-lab.md

-## Notes
+[!NOTE]
-- Mapping is provisional for some complex classes (e.g., BuildingInstallation).
+> Mapping is provisional for some complex classes (e.g., BuildingInstallation). <br>
-- Future updates will improve ontology accuracy.
+> Future updates will improve ontology accuracy.

 ## Visualization Overview